Voting in Delaware

 • Signed credit card with photo

-• A similar document that identifies the voter by photo or signature (includes out of state driver’s license or state ID)
+• A similar document that identifies the person by photo or signature

 Voter ID in Delaware